How to Visit Sydney’s National Parks by Public Transport

 - The Hermitage Foreshore walk is one many local Sydneysiders have not discovered.
 It’s hardly ever busy and has plenty of shade and beaches along the way to cool down.

 - Lots of energy?
 Then try to Spit Bridge to Manly track – you can attempt it all or walk some of the 10 km.
-The 270° view from Dobrody Head alone is worth the effort.
+The 270° view from Dobroyd Head alone is worth the effort.

 Check out our harbour walks guide for hours of fun!